On the problem by Erd\"os-de Bruijn-Kingman on regularity of reciprocals for exponential series: Introduction

 It is also instructive to remark that in \cite{Hawkes} J. Hawkes constructed a lacunary series of the form (\ref{lambda}) with $\theta_k=2^{-2^{k^2}}$ and $\lambda_k=\frac{2\pi-\theta_k^{2/3}}{\theta_k}, \, k\in \N,$ such that

-This way, Hawkes solved another Kingman's problem formulated in \cite[p.
+This way, Hawkes solved another Kingman problem formulated in \cite[p.
 76]{Kingman}, which is similar (but not equivalent) to the problem mentioned above.
 However, the approaches of \cite{Hawkes} and \cite{Kingman} are quite close to each other.